machinelabs/docs.machinelabs.ai/src/guide/index.md

 ## What is MachineLabs?

-CodePen for Machine Learning
+MachineLabs is best described as the CodePen for Machine Learning.
+We aim to lower the barrier of entry to Machine Learning and embrace knowledge sharing.

-### Lowering the barrier of entry to Machine Learning
+## Lowering the barrier of entry to Machine Learning

 Machine Learning is a field that seems rather exclusive to people with academic background (professors, Phd’s, …).
 This applies to many different levels, whether it’s a job offers or even introductory tutorials for beginners.
 It’s often not trivial to follow even beginner guides since the field comes with a heavy focus on mathematical theories.
 On top of that, setting things up to just get started is also very challenging, especially if one isn’t a data scientist who is familiar with all required tools.